-The financial statements have been prepared and approved by the board in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have been prepared and approved by the board in accordance with UK Adopted International Accounting Standards.

 The financial statements are presented in US dollars which is also the company's functional currency because that is the currency of the primary economic environment in which the company operates and is prepared on the historical cost basis.
 No rounding has been applied.
 The accounting policies set out below have, unless otherwise stated, been applied consistently as presented in these financial statements.